rikedyp/documentation/unix-user-guide/docs/entering-characters.md

 ## Recently-added Glyphs

-Newly-added glyphs are not always added to the Linux keymap (keyboard mapping file) before they start to be used within Dyalog.
+Newly-added glyphs are not always added to the keymap (keyboard mapping file) included in Linux distributions before they start to be used within Dyalog.

-The following glyphs are not yet present in the Linux keymap:
+The following glyphs are not yet present in the distributed Linux keymap:

 - `⍛` (Jot Underbar, Unicode character "APL FUNCTIONAL SYMBOL JOT UNDERBAR").
 Used from Dyalog v20.0 for the [_behind_](../../language-reference-guide/docs/primitive-operators/behind.md) operator.